lidofinance/lido-dao/docs/protocol-levers.md

 The protocol provides a number of settings controllable by the DAO.
 They are listed below, grouped by the contract.

+Modifying each setting requires the caller to have a specific permission.
+After deploying the DAO, all permissions belong to the DAO `Voting` app, which can also manage them.
+This means that, initially, levers can only be changed by the DAO voting, and other entities can be allowed to do the same only as a result of the voting.

 ## [DePool.sol](/contracts/0.4.24/DePool.sol)

 ### Oracle